 Volkswagen has undertaken the challenge of setting up and operating its own 5G infrastructure to ensure competency and robust data security.
 For the Wolfsburg campus network, the company applied for and was granted a private radio frequency by the Federal Network Agency.
 The exclusive spectrum is a key for enabling 5G campus operations at the site.

 “Efficient wireless communication in real-time will be crucial for flexible production in the future.
 5G has the potential to be one such driver of the Industrial Internet of Things.
 Our aim is, therefore, to build up extensive experience in the operation and industrial use of 5G technology,” said Beate Hofer, CIO of the Volkswagen Group.

 Nissan and Volkswagen's giant leaps into creating smarter, more efficient factories are a response to the ever-changing technologies not just in the automotive industry but across all fields.
 These have also shown that securing new technologies, especially ones used at smart factories, has become vital more than ever.

-By understanding risks associated with cloud and 5G technologies—advanced frequently used to optimize smart factory production and efficiency, enterprises will learn how to future proof their operations and businesses.
+By understanding risks associated with cloud and 5G technologies—advanced frequently used to optimise smart factory production and efficiency, enterprises will learn how to future proof their operations and businesses.